 There may be traces of Sodium Hydroxide, and Sodium Chlorate left over from the manufacturing process of the raw material.
 Industrial Grades for non EPA approved uses may contain traces of lead, mercury, and arsenic.

 Sodium Chlorite is not a natural product although some websites would like you to believe it is..
 It is a manufactured chemical not found in nature.
 Sodium Chlorite itself has no real viable uses.

-Toxic Sodium Chlorate is mixed with Sodium Chloride.
-Sulfuric Acid is added to this, and chlorine dioxide, as well as chlorine gas is formed.
+Sodium Chlorate (NaClO3) is mixed with Sodium Chloride (NaCl).
+Sulfuric Acid (H2SO4) is added to this, and chlorine dioxide, as well as chlorine gas is formed.
 The gases are separated by absorbing the soluble chlorine dioxide in chilled water towers.